ImageMagick/Usage-Markdown/distorts/index.md

 The simplest distortion using control points is the '`Affine`' distortion, though this as you will see later is usually defined in terms of three points, you can use just one or two control point movements.
 In actual fact '`SRT`' is simply a two or one point sub-set of a '`Affine`' distortion.

-For example here we move the 'nose' of our koala image at '`28,24`' to the new position '`45,40`' (as indicated by the red arrow), which results in a simple 'translation' of the image location.
+For example, here we move the 'nose' of our koala image at '`28,24`' to the new position '`45,40`' (as indicated by the red arrow), which results in a simple 'translation' of the image location.

 ~~~{.hide}
 convert koala.gif -fill none -stroke red \